Richard-Sti/GSHE_public/notes.md

 ## Immediate TO-DO

+- [ ] Start saving the arrival time on the optimiser level
-- [ ] Clear up geodesic nomenclature.
+- [ ] Clean up the interface.

 ## Long TO-DO